 It’s not just the size of any sign that is important but the size and style of the lettering you use.
 If you try to cram too much into the space by reducing the size of the font, for example, it can make the sign illegible.
 Using funky fonts that are difficult to make out at a distance can also have the wrong kind of impact.

 It’s not just outside that many businesses have signage – most of it is actually found inside.
 Obviously, the size of your signs will be dictated by the space you have in your store, restaurant or bar.
 Make them too big and they can appear overwhelming.
 Many of these signs are directional so they need to be optimised to get your customers where they want to go.
 Choosing signage that matches your brand is also important, but, ideally, you want it to be informative and useful without being overpowering.

-There are plenty of situation where sign size matters.
-There are also other areas where the message and placement are more important.
+There are plenty of situations where sign size matters.
+There are also areas where the message and placement are more important.
 Working closely with an experienced sign maker means you should get the right balance and signage that is optimised for the results you want to achieve.